LyfeOnEdge/HBUpdater/readme.md

 ![Built-in RCM injector (Uses fusee-launcher)](img/injector.png)

 # Requirements:
-    Works on: Mac, Window, Linux
+    Works on: macOS, Windows, Linux
     Python 3.6 or greater

 # How to use: